GameNight1436/MNIIS/README.md

-# Minit
+# MNIIS
-Modular neural interface init system for ComputerCraft
+Modular neural interface init system for CC tweaked based on minit!

 ## Installation

-Run in shell `wget run https://raw.github.com/Ale32bit/Minit/main/installer.lua`
+Run in shell `wget run https://raw.githubusercontent.com/GameNight1436/MNIIS/main/installer.lua`

 ## Requirements

-This software must be installed in a neural interface from the Plethora mod for ComputerCraft.
+This software must be installed in a neural interface from the Plethora mod for CC tweaked.

 **Minimal usage**:
 - Introspection module